The-Perl-Cottage-Guild/wxPerl-Helper/readme.md

 - need to be able to save/load a "project" file that saves all the details for existing: Makefile, main .pl file, installer settings, program icon, other things
 - better intergration between tabs, there is some but not 100%
 - add Windows help style documentation in the Help tab
+- Windows help like section in Help tab

 If you're familiar with packaging wxPerl applications on Windows, you may be familiar with defunct projects like "[Citrus Perl](http://www.citrusperl.com/p/about.html)" that provided some kind of interface back in the day.
 The goal with this helper is to augment a known working Strawberry Perl environment and Perl developers who are trying to learn how to build Perl GUI applications for distributing to Windows users.
 This project will be used to assist with itself and other projects created by the author here - so the resulting application should be actually useful.